nopSolutions/nopCommerce-Docs/en/developer/design/new-theme.md

 contributors: git.a-patel, git.exileDev, git.DmitriyKulagin
 ---

-# Creating / Writing your own theme (using current / default theme)
+# Creating / Writing your theme (using current/default theme)

 Open your nopCommerce solution or website (web version) in Microsoft Visual Studio - Go to this location: